Version 1.5, July 2023

 - that an agency has decided to undertake for a specific policy development purpose

-13.60 As s 8(2)(f) applies to a policy development activity ‘for which the agency is responsible’, it can apply even though the obligation to consult is formally imposed by statute upon a minister or statutory officer.
-For example, the Gene Technology Act 2000s 22 provides that the Ministerial Council in developing policy principles may consult with ‘such industry groups ... and such environmental, consumer and other groups as the Ministerial Council considers appropriate’.
+13.84 Because s 8(2)(f) applies to policy development activity ‘for which the agency is responsible’, it can apply even if the obligation to consult is formally imposed by statute upon a minister or statutory officer.
+For example, the Gene Technology Act 2000 s 22 provides that the Ministerial Council in developing policy principles may consult with ‘such industry groups … and such environmental, consumer and other groups as the Ministerial Council considers appropriate’.
 The Australian Government agency that is carrying out that consultation for the Ministerial Council may need to publish details of that consultation.

-13.61 There is no requirement to publish consultation exercises that do not contribute to policy development.
-For example, s 8(2)(f) would not ordinarily apply to consultation undertaken by the Australian Heritage Council pursuant to the Australian Heritage Council Act 2003s 22, which requires the Council to provide a reasonable opportunity to comment to the owner or occupier of a place that is proposed for inclusion in the register of the National Estate.
-Nor would s 8(2)(f) apply in carrying out the obligation imposed by the Environment Protection and Biodiversity Conservation Act 1999s 14, to consult a State before a property within that State is declared to be a World Heritage property.
+13.85 There is no requirement to publish details of consultation that does not contribute to policy development.
+For example, s 8(2)(f) would not ordinarily apply to consultation undertaken by the Australian Heritage Council pursuant to the Environment Protection and Biodiversity Conservation Act 1999 s 14, which requires the Council to consult a State before a property within that State is declared to be a World Heritage property.

-13.62 If an agency has established an online consultation process for a specific policy proposal, the agency’s IPS entry should link to this process.
-The Australian Government Web Guide provides further information about online consultation and Government 2.0 tools.
+13.86 If an agency has established an online consultation process for a specific policy proposal, the agency’s IPS entry should link to this process.

 Information routinely given through FOI access requests